datamade/data-making-guidelines/README.md

 target: dependencies
 [tab] recipe
 ```
-**Targets** - the target is what you want to generate. it can be a the name of an output file, or a variable (more on this later)
+**Targets** - the target is what you want to generate. it can be an output filename, an output pattern, or a variable (more on this later)
-**Dependencies** - dependencies are optional. dependencies can be the names of files that need to exist in order to make the target, or variables (more on this later)
+**Dependencies** - dependencies are optional. dependencies (aka files that need to exist in order to make the target) can be filenames, filename patterns, or variables (more on this later)
 **Recipes** - recipes are commands for generating the target file. any command you can run on the terminal is fair game  for recipes - bash commands, invoking a script, etc.

 [some content here about how make determines what to make & in what order, based on the rules & what files exist]

-#### ETL workflow directory structure
+#### ETL Workflow Directory Structure

 In the case that a project has multiple separate data components, you can define a master makefile at the root of the repository, along with sub-directories that each have a sub-makefile at the root.
 When using this type of nested structure, all data processing/transformation should be defined in the sub-makefiles - the master makefile should only handle setting up the environment, defining variables/targets used by multiple sub-makefiles, & calling sub makefiles.